ajmalbabu/cep-flink-master/cep-flink-direct/README.md

 ## Showcases how to build compex event processing engine using flink api directly.

-###To run inside IDE, go and exedcute AnomalyMain.java
+###To run inside IDE, go and execute AnomalyMain.java

 ###To run by submitting to Flink: